 WHAT ARE SMART CONTRACTS

 Smart contract codes are uploaded into the blockchain to check the validity of a contract and enable the required steps.
-From its initialization, smart contracts in blockchain are automatically executed.
+From its initialization, smart contracts in the blockchain are automatically executed.
 The main difference between smart and traditional contracts is that a smart contract doesn’t rely on a third party; cryptographic code enforces it.

 We can consider that the vending machine is implementing it mechanically.
 Consequently, it verifies the following properties:

-- There is no third party involved in the transaction
+- There is no third party involved in the transaction.

 - When you put your coin in the machine and select your product, it delivers the product directly to you as long as you meet the terms and conditions which are: your coin has the same or higher value than the product you want to purchase.